Meet Dr. Pearson

 Association, as well as the San Diego Osteopathic Medical Association, Osteopathic Physicians &

-Surgeons of California, and the American Osteopathic
+Surgeons of California, American Osteopathic

 Dr. Pearson enjoys writing/playing